hendrixhub/Web-Agency/README.md

 ## A web-agency/portfolio front-end website project created for Code Louisville

-This is a html, css, javascript, jquery based multi-page mobile responsive website with a portfolio page.
+This is a html, css, javascript, and jquery based multi-page, mobile responsive website with a portfolio page.

 This website demonstrates mobile first design with media query breakpoints points for phone, tablet, and desktop size displays.